 The five largest import categories in 2013 were: Mineral Fuel (oil) ($19.4 billion), Iron and Steel ($1.6 billion), Inorganic Chemical (enriched uranium) ($1.4 billion), Fertilizers ($815 million), and Precious Stones (platinum) ($813 million).

 U.S. imports of agricultural products from Russia totaled $40 million in 2013.

 The U.S. goods trade deficit with Russia was $15.8 billion in 2013, a 15.4% decrease ($2.9 billion) over 2012.
 The U.S. goods deficit with Russia accounted for 2.3% of the overall U.S goods trade deficit in 2013.

 U.S. foreign direct investment (FDI) in Russia (stock) was $14.1 billion in 2012 (latest data available), up 20.7% from 2011.

 Reported U.S. FDI in Russia is led by the manufacturing, banking, and mining sectors.

-The distribution of Russia FDI in the United States is not available for 2009.
+The distribution of Russia FDI in the United States is not available.